GoogleCloudPlatform/gcsfuse/README.md

 Prerequisites:

 *   gcsfuse is distributed as source code in the [Go][go] language.
 If you do not yet have Go installed, see [here][go-install] for instructions.
+Be sure to follow the linked [setup instructions][go-setup], in particular setting the `GOPATH` environment variable.

 *   OS X only: Before using gcsfuse, you must have [FUSE for OS X][osxfuse].
     Installing FUSE is not necessary on Linux, since modern versions have kernel